JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 any waiting character within the clock interrupt and push any into the console buffer if found.
 The hardware buffers a few characters so even if one types faster than 10x per second they should not be lost.

-Later, I made a minor SUPPORT_UNMATCHED efficiency change to simply look at the uart register status directly.
-This was part of a debug process where I was trying to cut back on SBI calls.
-The right way to do that is to adapt the MIT Uart driver (16550 based) to use the Unmatched hardware (sifive IP).
+The right way to do the console that is to adapt the xv6 Uart driver (16550 based) to use the Unmatched hardware (sifive IP).
 The Sifive hardware is much simpler so this should be easy but not yet done in this version.